Book by John Caird | Music & Lyrics by Stephen Schwartz

-The production will be recorded for streaming on Fri July 2 at 7:00pm and Sat July 3 at 3:00pm.
+The production will be recorded for streaming Fri July 2 at 7:00pm and Sat July 3 at 2:00pm.

 WHERE: All rehearsals and performances will take place at Johnson County Arts and Heritage Center, 8788 Metcalf in Overland Park, KS.

-PLEASE NOTE: There are just a few spaces remaining for CHILDREN OF EDEN JR. The majority of young artists enrolled in the 2020 summer production (cancelled due to COVID) transferred their enrollment to CHILDREN OF EDEN JR. Spinning Tree aims to cap off enrollment in each production at 20 (onstage) so that each young artist has the opportunity to participate to the fullest extent of their abilities and interest.
+PLEASE NOTE: There are limited spaces remaining for CHILDREN OF EDEN JR. Spinning Tree aims to cap off enrollment in each production at 20 (onstage) so that each young artist has the opportunity to participate to the fullest extent of their abilities and interest.

 Spinning Tree Theatre announces a shift in mission and programming.
 The company is pivoting, for the foreseeable future, to year-round opportunities for Kansas City area teens with disabilities and their able-bodied peers in a partnership with Variety Children’s Charity of Greater Kansas City.
 This follows Spinning Tree’s inaugural collaboration with Variety KC in summer 2019 which provided an inclusive theatre experience for young artists of all abilities.
 The June 2020 session was canceled due to COVID-19 and has been rescheduled for June/July 2021 at Johnson County Arts and Heritage Center.
 Additional details to follow.